 Easily Save the Random Epiphany

-With the scattered, hair-brained nature of a writer’s’ mind, it happens often enough: the unannounced, uncalled for, random, but totally brilliant epiphany.
-You want to document your moment of unadulterated genius, but you’re in the zone and don’t want to interrupt your flow!
-No problem.
+With the scattered, hair-brained nature of a writer’s’ mind, it happens often enough: The unannounced, uncalled for, random, but totally brilliant epiphany.
+You want to document your moment of unadulterated genius, but you’re in the zone and don’t want to interrupt your flow.

 Scrivener’s scratchpad comes to the rescue.
 This tool brings up a small window with a single click and allows you to take that note.
 When you’re done, you can save it to wherever you want – even a completely different project.